erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/11_cmg_sota.md

 Others have used reaction wheels instead of CMGs to create small, self-assembling robots that move by flipping themselves [@RomanishinMblocksMomentumdrivenMagnetic2013].
 A quite well known example of momentum control is the Cubli, a self-balancing cube that also uses reaction wheels [@GajamohanCubliCubeThat2012].

 ![Other terrestrial applications proposed by researchers.
-From left to right: human gain stabilization [@ChiuDesignWearableScissoredPair2014], stabilizer for heart surgery [@GagneCardiacMotionCompensation2009; @GagneGyroLockStabilizingHeart2012] and underwater robot [@PenaAdvancesDevelopingTelemanipulators2009].](./figures/other-terrestrial-applications.png){ #fig:other-terrestrial }
+From left to right: human gain stabilization [@ChiuDesignWearableScissoredPair2014], stabilizer for heart surgery [@GagneCardiacMotionCompensation2009; @GagneGyroLockStabilizingHeart2012] and underwater robot [@PenaAdvancesDevelopingTelemanipulators2009].](./figures/other-terrestrial-applications.png){ #fig:other-terrestrial short-caption="Other proposed terrestrial CMG applications"}

 ### Crane Applications